Q: What is Amazon Chime?

 Q: Does the Amazon Chime global expansion affect pricing?

 It does not.
-Whether you are using Amazon Chime Meetings or Amazon Chime SDK, the pricing is unaffected by the choice of meeting region.
+The Amazon Chime Meetings App pricing is unaffected by the choice of meeting region.

-Q: Does Amazon Chime have APIs available to integrate Chime with my internal systems and processes?
+Q: Are there APIs available to integrate Amazon Chime with my internal systems and processes?

 Yes, you can use the Amazon Chime Management APIs to perform key tasks, such as create and manage Amazon Chime accounts, invite users, enable chat bots, and manage chat rooms.
 Learn more in our documentation.